rcavallari/phalcon-compose/README.md

 ## Usage

-Now you are ready to build, creates, start, and attach to containers for your application, run:
+Now you are ready to build, create, start, and attach to containers for your application, run:

 ```sh
 docker-compose -p phalcon up -d